 Canary Islands, Spain

 If you are looking for warm places in Europe in December, the Canary Islands might just be the answer.
-The Canary Islands is a Spanish Archipelago off the coast of Northwest Africa.
+The hikers-paradise of the Canary Islands is a Spanish Archipelago off the coast of Northwest Africa.
 It is known for its serene white sand beaches and volcanic isles, and it is a perfect winter getaway for everyone.
 The Teide National Park is a place for great stargazing, and sometimes, witnessing how crazy nature can be as from there it is possible to see the usually pretty warm coastline and snowcapped Mount Teide at the same time.

 Sao Miguel is the biggest island in the Portuguese Azores archipelago.
 It is famous for its unique scenery which includes volcanoes, rich marine life, colorful flora, unique fauna, and pristine lakes among other wonders.
 The capital city of Ponta Delgada is home to some of the ancient city gates, churches, forts, and twin crater lakes.
 These lakes are rich in biodiversity, and their color is usually either deep green or light blue.
 Sao Miguel also has some amazing hot springs, yet another reason that makes it highly recommended for winters travel in Europe.